 Estelle has a B.A. in German Studies and English Literature from Pacific University.
 She has been teaching English since 2006.
 Upon graduation, she spent a year in Austria as a Fulbright teaching assistant.
 After returning to the U.S., she received her Master’s in TESOL from Portland State University and has taught in community, academic, and individual tutoring contexts.
 In her spare time, she enjoys spending time outdoors and traveling, and has visited nearly 35 countries.

-Paul Deaver is a native Californian.
+Paul is a native Californian.
 He graduated from California State University, Long Beach with a Bachelor's in Public Relations, and then went on to Golden Gate University in San Francisco for his Master's, also in PR.
 He enjoyed a long and successful career in pharmaceutical sales and marketing, launching many new products, working in California, Hawaii and Idaho.
 He retired from the pharmaceutical industry and pursued his life-long dream of adventure and travel.
 He went to Guadalajara, Mexico where he obtained his certificate to Teach English as a Foreign Language (TEFL).
 In Mexico, he taught English to Spanish-speaking students, as well as teaching English online to Chinese students in Beijing and Shanghai.
 He left Mexico, traveling to Eastern Europe, and taught English to Russian-speaking students in Eastern Ukraine.
-After that, he went to Turkey, where he lives now, teaching English to Turkish university students and business professionals.
-Paul specializes in Business English, conversational English and new vocabulary acquisition.
+He now lives in Turkey, teaching English to Turkish university students and business professionals.

 Erin has had an interest in languages and cultures for as long as she can remember which lead her to study almost a dozen languages.
 Over her life, she has lived in over 15 different countries on 4 continents, and has taught English in the US and South Korea, and business and English in Saudi Arabia.
 She obtained her MA in TESOL from Portland State University and is continuing her education toward her Doctorate of Education at University of Liverpool.
 In her free time, Erin enjoys reading Science Fiction and historical fiction, hiking, and having coffee with friends.